 Sleep Easy Oil

 Sleep Easy Oil makes for a wonderful three-minute evening ritual.
-Taking the time to slow down before bed, massage Sleep Easy Oil into your hairline, temples, and the base of your neck.
+Take a few minutes to slow down before bed and massage Sleep Easy Oil into your hairline, temples, and the base of your neck.
 Finish by lightly rubbing your sinuses and the surrounding area, and then around your eyes.
 Our faces rarely get the attention of a gentle touch.
 Enjoy this intimate time with yourself.

-In our ever-busy and sometimes stressful days, finding ways to support your emotional and mental well-being is an important component to caring for yourself.
-Tranquil Mind is a fantastic herbal supplement that combines Ayurvedic herbs renowned for their work in the mind and nervous system.
+Tranquil Mind is a fantastic supplement that combines Ayurvedic herbs renowned for their work in the mind and nervous system.
 It has been clinically shown to help alleviate signs of anxiousness, making it a perfect companion for daily support.

-While cleansing may not sound like an especially appealing gift, it is truly extraordinary what setting this time aside for yourself can do.
-Cleansing is a profound act of self-care, a way to connect to your body and your soul.
+It is truly extraordinary what setting this time aside for yourself can do.
+Cleansing is a profound act of self-care—a way to connect to your body and your soul.